-The financial statements of the company under reporting have been prepared in accordance with Generally Accepted Accounting Principles and Practice in Bangladesh in compliance with The Companies Act 1994, The Securities and Exchange Rules 1987, The Listing Regulations of Dhaka Stock Exchange Ltd (DSE) & Chittagong Stock Exchange Ltd. (CSE), International Accounting Standards (IAS) and International Financial Reporting Standards (IFRS) as adopted by Financial Reporting Council (FRC) and other applicable rules and regulations.
+The financial statements of the company under reporting have been prepared in accordance with Generally Accepted Accounting Principles and Practice in Bangladesh in compliance with The Companies Act 1994, The Securities and Exchange Rules 1987, The Listing Regulations of Dhaka Stock Exchange Ltd (DSE) & Chittagong Stock Exchange Ltd. (CSE), International Accounting Standards (IAS) as adopted by Financial Reporting Council (FRC), International Financial Reporting Standards (IFRS) as adopted by Financial Reporting Council (FRC) and other applicable rules and regulations.